laokaow/IoT-Stovetop/README.md

 Additionally microUSB to USB-A cable, Male-Male cables, Male-Female cables are also needed.
 3x Resistors at 0.25 W 330 ohm each was used for the leds.
 Product Code at Electrokit: 40810233

 I chose the Raspberry Pi Pico WH because of it's versatility, price and ease of use.
 It is a microcontroller (mcu), which in this project is programmed in micropython.
 WH indicates that it is presoldered - which for someone who doesnt own soldering equipment is a huge bonus.
-Its layout is readily available online and the m
+Its layout is readily available online and also in my repository.
 ###### Picture of the pico
 ![image](https://github.com/user-attachments/assets/1419cce2-51e1-4fd8-94a7-0718a2ece3e9)